Critical Minerals

 EGD scientists are applying tools and methods they’ve developed to track and monitor the fate of carbon dioxide to detect and quantify atmospheric emissions of methane, a shorter-lived and more potent greenhouse gas.

-EGD scientists are studying how to capture carbon dioxide directly from the atmosphere and durably store it in geologic, bio-based and ocean reservoirs or in value-added products to create negative emissions.
+EGD scientists are studying how to capture carbon dioxide directly from the atmosphere and durably store it in geologic, bio-based and ocean reservoirs or in value-added products.

 We work at the cutting edge of observation, measurement and simulation of fluid-rock processes through the use and development of methods that span the molecular and field scales.